 Sociology of East Asia is an introductory course on three East Asian countries, China (including Hong Kong and Taiwan), Japan, and Korea.
 Students will critically evaluate how “conventional” sociological theories are limited in explaining non-Western societies but at the same time how Western ideas and practices have a significant and lingering impact on the contemporary East Asian societies.
 By doing so, students will be able to understand the connections and conflicts between Western and East Asian societies and to reflect on how such global relations shape their own lives and perspectives as citizens of Global North.

 The development of the concept of juvenile delinquency.
 The extent and nature of delinquent behavior and efforts at explanation and control.
+Back to top.

 The primary focus of this course is on how to study and analyze crime from a sociological perspective.
 Along with considering the interrelationships between the nature of crime and the nature of society, students will learn and apply sociological explanations for crime.
 Another goal of the course is to develop each student’s ability to evaluate critically available information about crime, including mass media portrayals and official crime statistics.
 Finally, students will be encouraged to become more reflective in their views about the nature of crime in society in an effort to counteract popular misconceptions that frequently guide public debate.
 Students will be expected to read academic and non-academic texts, prepare written assignments, and take exams.
 Back to top.